RipeMetrics

 Metadata filtering looks simpler than namespaces but breaks under load.
 Always use hard isolation (namespaces, separate indexes, or separate collections) for multi-tenant vector stores.
 The performance and correctness guarantees are worth the operational complexity.

 RipeMetrics pivoted 3 times: from review management to customer analytics to AI chatbots.
 Each pivot stress-tested the architecture differently.
 The modular service-oriented design survived because individual services (email, analytics, chat) could be swapped or deprecated without cascading changes.
+The 880-component frontend survived because of strict data-driven rendering — swap the data, keep the components.

 Technical Implementation

-Key Technical Achievements
+Key Achievements

 Performance Optimization